MicrosoftDocs/powerbi-docs/powerbi-docs/developer/embedded/monitor-power-bi-embedded-reference.md

 See [Monitor Power BI Embedded](monitor-power-bi-embedded.md) for details on collecting and analyzing monitoring data for Power BI Embedded.

 >[!TIP]
->You can also use the [Premium Gen2 Monitoring App](../../admin/service-premium-gen2-metrics-app.md)to monitor your [Embedded Gen 2](power-bi-embedded-generation-2.md) capacity.
+>You can also use the [Premium Gen2 Monitoring App](../../admin/service-premium-gen2-metrics-app.md) to monitor your [Embedded Gen 2](power-bi-embedded-generation-2.md) capacity.

 ## Metrics